DanWahlin/Angular-JumpStart/README.md

 1. Run `ng build --watch` to build and bundle the code

-1. Run `npm start` in a separate terminal window to build the TypeScript, watch for changes and launch the web server
+1. Run `npm start` in a separate terminal window to launch the web and RESTful API server

 1. Go to http://localhost:8080 in your browser